How to buy Coca-Cola shares

 If you decide to buy Coca-Cola shares, they will be visible on your IG trading platform as soon as the transaction has been confirmed.
-When the shares rise in price – or if they happen to fall – the difference will be shown in your share dealing account.
+When the shares rise in price – or if they happen to fall – the difference will be shown in your share trading account.

-Also, if you are due to receive any dividend payments IG will pay them into your share dealing account once we receive the funds.
+Also, if you are due to receive any dividend payments IG will pay them into your share trading account once we receive the funds.
 Coca-Cola usually pays a quarterly dividend, and it has increased these consecutively for the last 55 years.